FatimaaKaniz/BMI-Calculator/readme.md

 You can calculate your Body Mass Index using this application.

 ## Usage
 You just need to enter your weight and height and it will give you BMI.
-To share results with someone else you just need to shake your phone once and Magic will happen.
+To share results with someone else you just need to shake your phone once and Magic will happen, it will show the Share Intent with Extras Bundle.

 ## Implementation
 Accelerometer Sensor is used to detect shaking.